 Following publication, scientists involved in the study, including lead author Dr. Andrew Wakefield, became subject of an enormous backlash from public health officials and vaccine policymakers, in attempt to discredit the study.32 By the late 2000’s, Wakefield and two contributing researchers, Dr. John Walker-Smith and Dr. Simon Murch, became the subjects of disciplinary action from the United Kingdom’s General Medical Council (GMC) over misconduct claims in association with the study.
 In May 2010, Wakefield and Walker-Smith both lost their medical licenses, having been found guilty of misconduct by the GMC.33 Walker-Smith appealed the verdict and in 2012, a U.K. high court reversed the decision, with the presiding judge criticizing the GMC’s disciplinary panel’s decision, stated that "It would be a misfortune if this were to happen again."34 Since the publication of Wakefield et al’s controversial case study, independent researchers have replicated the findings.35 Yet, despite this additional scientific literature, Wakefield continues to be demonized by the press and medical community.36 37

-In August 2014, William Thompson, a senior scientist at the CDC, came forward with allegations that CDC researchers purposely omitted data that would show a link between the MMR vaccine and autism among African American boys.38 According to Thompson, researchers involved in the 2004 study when as far as destroying data that would demonstrate an association between autism and the MMR vaccine.
+In August 2014, William Thompson, a senior scientist at the CDC, came forward with allegations that CDC researchers purposely omitted data that would show a link between the MMR vaccine and autism among African American boys.38 According to Thompson, researchers involved in the 2004 study went as far as destroying data that would demonstrate an association between autism and the MMR vaccine.
 After these allegations came to light, Florida Senator Bill Posey called for an investigation of the CDC scientists involved in the study to determine whether fraud had been committed in an attempt to cover up a link between the MMR vaccine and autism.
 39 The cover-up of the autism-MMR link by the CDC became the subject of Vaxxed: From Cover-Up to Catastrophe, a documentary that had been scheduled to make its debut at New York City’s Tribeca Film Festival in April of 2016.
 However following an onslaught of media attacks against the film, the documentary was dropped from the festival’s lineup,40 41 and debuted instead at Manhattan’s Angelika Film Center in April of 2016.42 Government officials have yet to investigate the allegations brought forward by Thompson against his fellow CDC scientists.

 In early January of 2015, the CDC began investigating an outbreak of measles linked to the Disneyland theme park resort in California.
 In a statement released on January 23, 2015, the CDC announced that 51 confirmed cases of measles had been linked to the outbreak and encouraged vaccination against measles.43 The measles cases linked to Disneyland set off a media frenzy, and hundreds of measles outbreak news stories followed, with many reports blaming and vilifying the parents of unvaccinated children.44 As a result of the outbreak, several state legislators began introducing vaccine legislation, with bills aimed at eliminating or severely restricting religious and conscientious/philosophical vaccine exemptions.
 Vaccine choice advocates were extremely successful in defeating many of the restrictive vaccine bills, however, California lost its personal belief exemption and Vermont lost its philosophical exemption, but retained its religious vaccine exemption.45 In 2015, there were only 188 reported cases of measles in the United States, 46 with 147 cases linked to the outbreak in California,47 which was a 72 percent decrease in measles cases from one year earlier.48